DameniMilo/bootstrap-material-design/README.md

 [![Bower version](https://badge.fury.io/bo/bootstrap-material-design.svg)](https://github.com/FezVrasta/bootstrap-material-design)

+## JAHIA
+How to use this to regenerate css:
+- install grunt globally
+- run `npm install bootstrap-material-design`
+- modify the less in the less folder
+- then run `grunt dist-less`
+- and get your css in the dist folder

 ## About
 Material Design for Bootstrap is a Bootstrap V3 compatible theme; it is an easy way to use the new [Material Design guidelines by Google](https://material.google.com/) in your Bootstrap 3 based application.